lamini-ai/lamini-examples/ift.md

 The result is a `Questions` object with three fields:
 ```
 question_1: What was the total investment amount for SeeFood and what was the equity share received by the investors
-question_2: What is the innovative use of AI that SeeFood is utilizing in their octopus cooking videos?`
+question_2: What is the innovative use of AI that SeeFood is utilizing in their octopus cooking videos?
 question_3: What is the name of the company that Erlich B. played a pivotal role in guiding the seed round investment for SeeFood
 ```

 ## Step 3: Generate Answers

-In this step, we generate answers for `questions`, which is the list of [chunk, question] pairs from the previosus step.
+In this step, we generate answers for the three questions.

 For each question, we create a new prompt by concatenating the following:
 1. `question[0]` (the chunk) wrapped in single quotes.